Mir Shakil-ur-Rehman: Why Pakistan's media mogul is behind bars | DW | 23.04.2020

 Read more: Pakistani broadcaster risks ban for upsetting ISI

-"Rehman's arrest is part of Khan's tough stance against media that dares to criticize his government or give coverage to the opposition, especially leaders of the Pakistan Muslim League (Nawaz) party," according to analyst Rehmat.
+"Rehman's arrest is part of Khan's tough stance against media that dares to criticize his government or give coverage to the opposition, especially leaders of the Pakistan Muslim League (Nawaz) party," said analyst Rehmat.

-Rehman's Geo TV channel has been taken off air several times in past few years.
+Rehman's Geo TV channel has been taken off the air several times in the past few years.

 "The arrest is because of his media group supporting Sharif or due to not accepting to censor.
 It could be one or the other, or a combination of the two.
 But the bottom line is that a senior figure with one of the country's top media outlets finds himself in jail on questionable charges, at a moment when Pakistan is confronting the COVID-19 pandemic that could well hit prisons hard.
 It is a very troubling state of affairs, to say the least," Kugelman said.